xiix0/scam/README.md

-Something's rotten in the state of Denmark.
+In the Spring, I have counted 136 different kinds of weather inside of 24 hours.
-		-- Shakespeare
+		-- Mark Twain, on New England weather